Export Reports to Microsoft Word, Excel, and RTF

-This function allows you to export input data and tables of calculation results to Microsoft Word custom templates.
+Export input data and calculation results to Microsoft Word using custom templates.

 1. Custom Templates

-Templates are ordinary .docx files edited directly in MS Word.
-A special markup language is used to control the output.
+Templates are standard .docx files edited in MS Word.
+Use special markup language to control output formatting.

-To select the language of output documentation, select the menu item Service > Settings > Language > Language of output documents
+Set output documentation language: Service > Settings > Language > Language of output documents

-You can enter additional user information for the report on the menu tab File > Project Settings > Info
+Add user information for reports: File > Project Settings > Info

 Field Variable